-The Canon EOS 6D Mk2 looks to update the original 6D with a far more modern specification list - and although the Mk2 is in itself a few years old now, it’s still a relevant and worthwhile consideration for many of us looking to get more serious about our picture-making.
-Although, as we’ll discuss, there are some compromises to be made, the price alone makes the 6D Mk2 an appealing prospect - expect to pay around $1000 less than a similar full-frame camera from the ‘next level up’, such as the Canon 5D Mk4.
+The Canon EOS 6D Mk2 (opens in new tab) looks to update the original 6D with a far more modern specification list.
+Although the Mk2 is over five years old now, it's still a relevant and worthwhile consideration for many of us looking to get more serious about photography.
+Although, as we'll discuss, there are some compromises to be made, the price alone makes the 6D Mk2 an appealing prospect.
+You expect to pay around $1000 less than a similar full-frame camera from the 'next level up', such as the Canon 5D Mk IV.

-As time marches on, the Canon 6D Mk2 finds itself sitting in a growingly competitive market, so in this article, we’ll see if it still matches up to modern-day demands by reviewing its design, functionality, and image-making abilities.
-It still sits among our best cameras for astrophotography, especially as the price is relatively competitive.
+As time marches on, the Canon 6D Mk2 finds itself sitting in a growingly competitive market, so in this review, we'll see if it still matches up to modern-day demands by reviewing its design, functionality, and image-making abilities.
+It still sits among our best DSLR cameras and best cameras for astrophotography, especially as the price is relatively competitive.

 Canon EOS 6D Mk2 review: Design

-- Body feels a little clunky and plastic-y
+- Body feels a little clunky and plasticky

 - Conventional Canon layout will suit prior users of the manufacturer's products

 First things first, out of the box, the Canon 6D Mk2 is noticeably heavier and bulkier if you're used to a compact or crop-sensor body.
 Although it is weatherproofed, we thought the slightly plastic feel of the body itself was disappointing, but like many Canon products we were pleased to see well-rounded edges, a good hand grip, and nicely rounded buttons.
 Overall, ergonomically the camera is easy to use, fits into the hand nicely, and provides easy access to most controls.